EDQASpotter/VRS_MIL_Areas_Germany/ReadMe.md

 - Clone or download the repo into a directory on the machine where VRS is running.
 Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades.
 - Configure the VRS Custom Content Plugin to add the "Restricted_Areas.html" file into the END of HEAD portion of the pages, with "/desktop.html" (without quotes and spaces) on the Address field.
-- Do Step 2 again but this time with "/mobile.html" on the Address Field.
+- Repeat Step 2 but this time with "/mobile.html" on the Address Field.